codingblocks/qit.cloud/test-plan.md

 defects but are in fact ghost errors caused by the earlier defects that were ignored.

 ##Test Deliverables##
-What is to be delivered as part of this plan?
-·  Test plan
+- Test plan
-·  Test item transmittal reports
-·  Test logs
+- Test logs
+- Test data
-·  Test Incident Reports
+- Test Incident Reports
-·  Test Summary reports
+- Test Summary reports

-Test data can also be considered a deliverable as well as possible test tools to aid in the testing process

 ##Risks and Contingencies##
 What are the overall risks to the project with an emphasis on the testing process?
-·  Lack of personnel resources when testing is to begin.
-·  Lack of availability of required hardware, software, data or tools.
-·  Late delivery of the software, hardware or tools.
-·  Delays in training on the application and/or tools.
-·  Changes to the original requirements or designs.